Skip to content

 Momentum Refresh is the nation’s first fully accessible, universally designed, mobile restroom equipped with a full-size adjustable changing table, a ceiling hoist (sling not provided) and other amenities.

 By offering a safe and comfortable personal care space for those with mobility limitations and their caregivers, Momentum Refresh reduces barriers and promotes inclusivity, equity and understanding.
 In addition to a toilet, this groundbreaking vehicle is equipped with a height-adjustable universal changing table, an overhead ceiling hoist (sling not provided) to facilitate easier transfer from wheelchair to changing table or toilet, a height-adjustable sink, enough room for an individual and caregiver, and a team of trained professionals available to inform guests about the amenities and to maintain and clean the space.
 (Note: Slings for the ceiling hoist are specific to the individual and are therefore not provided.
 Please make sure to bring your own sling.
 Any sling with a loop attachment is compatible with the lift in the vehicle.
 Check out this link with more info.)
-Support provided by the Minnesota State Fair Foundation.

 Located on east side of Cosgrove Street, north of Lee Avenue (U11 on fairgrounds map)